 Water activities are just a great way to keep toddlers busy and focused especially in the summer.
 They encourage independent play in toddlers and can hold your toddler’s attention for hours.
-The worst that can happen is your toddler to get soaking wet, which should be tolerable in the summer.

 So, check out these 10 toddler activities with water.
 Super easy and quick to set up, no-prep and almost no mess, these activities are great for ages 1-4.

 Pouring is a super useful skill that needs to be practiced daily.
 Lucky us.
 Toddlers love to pour.
 And instead of their tea, juice or water, let them practice with a really simple pouring station.